 Well, the time has come.
 The day has come.
 And you may laugh, Mr. Sinclair, but you will have a long time to laugh about it.
-Because it is the judgement of this Court that you, John Sinclair, stand committed to the State Prison at Southern Michigan, at Jackson, or such other institution as the Michigan Corrections Commission may designante for a minimum term of not less the 9 1/2 nor more than 10 years.
+Because it is the judgement of this Court that you, John Sinclair, stand committed to the State Prison at Southern Michigan, at Jackson, or such other institution as the

+Prison at Southern Michigan, at Jackson, or such other institution as the Michigan Corrections Commission may designante for a minimum term of not less the 9 1/2 nor more than 10 years.
 The Court makes no recommendation upon the sentence other than the fact that you will be credited for the two days you spent in the County Jail.

 Now, as to bond, in view of the fact that Mr. Sinclair shows a propensity and a willingness to further commit the same type of offenses while on bond, and I am citing you to the case of the People v.
-Vita Giacalone just decided by the Michigan Court of Appeals, this is one instance where there is a likelihood of of Appeals said that refusal to set bond is a good grounds.
-And based on that and my belief that he will continue to violate the law, and flaunt the law in relation to narcotics, I deny bond pending appeal.
+Vita Giacalone just decided by the Michigan Court of Appeals, this is one instance where there is a likelihood of that type of danger and which the Court of Appeals said that refusal to set bond is a good grounds.
+And based on that is a good grounds.
+And based on that and my belief that he will continue to violate the law, and flaunt the law in relation to narcotics, I deny bond pend-

 THE DEFENDANT: You just exposed yourself even more.
 And people know that.
-You gave somebody 9 1/2 to 10
+You gave somebody 9 1/2 to 10 years...